 JICA assigns personnel with public security expertise as Security Advisors in order to reinforce local security and safety measures.
-There are 86 of these advisors worldwide, and they collect and distribute domestic and regional security information and have the responsibility of dealing with wide-ranging cases such as residential crimes, traffic accidents, and terrorism.
+They collect and distribute domestic and regional security information and have the responsibility of dealing with wide-ranging cases such as residential crimes, traffic accidents, and terrorism.
 Security Advisors use their extensive knowledge and experiences on both the nature of local crime and Japanese living patterns in order to provide JICA resident representatives with appropriate guidance on security and safety.